Rockies vs. Athletics Player Props Betting Odds

 McMahon Stats

-- McMahon has 93 hits with 20 doubles, three triples, 16 home runs and 45 walks.
-He has driven in 48 runs with five stolen bases.
+- McMahon has 94 hits with 21 doubles, three triples, 16 home runs, 45 walks and 48 RBI.
+He's also stolen five bases.

 McMahon Recent Games